princefishthrower/gatsby-typescript-netlify-stripe-fauna/README.md

 6. Enable client-only integration for stripe at https://dashboard.stripe.com/account/checkout/settings and add your live domain you'll be selling at

-## What's Inside?
+# What's Inside?

--Gatsby for super speedy static page generating -TypeScript for type safety :smile:
+- Gatsby for super speedy static page generating
+- TypeScript for type safety :smile:
--Netlify Identity Widget ([netlify-identity-widget](https://github.com/netlify/netlify-identity-widget)) for authentication -Redux for state management of Netlify User (logging in and logging in events) (see `gatsby-browser.js` and `gatsby-ssr.js` to see how to add a Redux store to a static site :smile:)
+- Netlify Identity Widget ([netlify-identity-widget](https://github.com/netlify/netlify-identity-widget)) for authentication
+- Redux for state management of Netlify User (logging in and logging in events) (see `gatsby-browser.js` and `gatsby-ssr.js` to see how to add a Redux store to a static site :smile:)
--React Toastify ([react-toastify](https://github.com/fkhadra/react-toastify)) for fancy popups and notifications for the user
+- React Toastify ([react-toastify](https://github.com/fkhadra/react-toastify)) for fancy popups and notifications for the user

 Stripe for payment plan management and checkout:
 You'll see there are two ways for a user to change their subscription: